 As previously reported there is a pathway for OTAs to qualify by having completed military education and training.
-This is because all military OTA programs have been accredited by ACOTE and meet NBCOT's eligibility requirements for the COTA examination.
+This is because military OTA programs have been accredited by ACOTE and meet NBCOT's eligibility requirements for the COTA examination.

-A review of the qualification requirements for any occupational therapists serving in the Army, Navy, and Air Force, indicates that completion of an accredited occupational therapy degree program and passage of the NBCOT examination is required.
+A review of the qualification requirements for occupational therapists serving in the armed services, indicates that completion of an accredited occupational therapy degree program and passage of the NBCOT examination is required.